 Women with coronary microvascular disease often experience severe chest pain when performing routine activities, like cleaning or child care.
 Women are more likely than men to be negatively affected by mental stress, as it can cause an onset of serious chest pain.
 The intensity of the angina is different from person to person.
 The condition can change as more plaque builds up near the heart, causing chest pain to occur more frequently or causing it to be more intense.

 Chest pain often goes hand in hand with CHD.
 Also called angina, it happens when the heart isn't getting the blood that it needs.
 Men often report that it feels like there is pressure in their chest.
 This pressure, or squeezing sensation, can happen in the arms as well.

 Women experience chest pain, too.
 However, it often feels more like a burning sensation to women.
 They also tend to feel it in their back, abdomen, throat, jaw, and neck.
 Most men can help manage their angina by getting rest when they feel the symptoms occurring.
 Women, though, may feel chest pain when they sit or lay down to relax.

 You may not realize that there is something wrong with your heart.
 Not everyone experiences the symptoms commonly associated with heart disease.
 You won't necessarily feel pain and recognize that you need to get to a doctor, either.
 And, if you do feel pain, it may not be near your heart.

 Hopefully, you now know more about heart disease and the related conditions.
+It's not always easy to tell if you have heart disease or have had a heart attack.
 When you know more about what to look for, you can make sure that you get medical help if you need it.